sephnescence/laravel-inertia-react-pkm/phpstorm.md

    vscode
 3. I can move my cursor back out of the Terminal with Cmd+E. I still have to hit up to select the current file.
 There's probably a better way to do this, but at least it's better than vscode where I have to use the mouse
+4. Double clicking a variable includes the $ sign too.
+This is so unbelievably messed up that vscode doesn't lol

 ## What I hate